jamesstringerparsec/Easy-GPU-PV/README.md

 ### Notes:
+- If you get "ERROR  : Cannot bind argument to parameter 'Path' because it is null." this probably means you used Media Creation Tool to download the ISO.
+You unfortunately cannot use that, if you don't see a direct ISO download link at the Microsoft page, follow [this guide.](https://www.nextofwindows.com/downloading-windows-10-iso-images-using-rufus)
 - Windows 10 20H1 is not well tested as I don't have any Win10 20H1 installs, if you have success on Windows 10 20H1 - 21H2 please let me know.
 - A powered on display / HDMI dummy dongle must be plugged into the GPU to allow Parsec to capture the screen.
 You only only need one of these per host machine regardless of number of VM's.
 - If your computer is super fast it may get to the login screen before the audio driver (VB Cable) and Parsec display driver are installed, but fear not!
 They should soon install.